ircmaxell/PHP-PasswordLib/README.markdown

 ##Version

-The current version is considered Alpha.
-This means that it is *ready enough* to start testing and vetting the library, but not feature complete and not production ready.
+The current version is considered Beta.
+This means that it is *ready enough* to test and use, but beware that you should update frequently.

-As this software is **ALPHA**, **Use at your own risk**!
+As this software is **BETA**, **Use at your own risk**!

 #About